derrickCos/darkflow/README.md

 ## Dependencies

-Python3, tensorflow 1.0, numpy, opencv 3.
+Python3, tensorflow 1.0, numpy, opencv 3.4, cython 0.28.2

 ### Getting started

 You can choose _one_ of the following three ways to get started with darkflow.

-1. Just build the Cython extensions in place.
-NOTE: If installing this way you will have to use `./flow` in the cloned darkflow directory instead of `flow` as darkflow is not installed globally.
+From command prompt:

-    ```
+1. ```
     python3 setup.py build_ext --inplace
     ```

+Build the Cython extensions in place.
+NOTE: If installing this way you will have to use `./flow` in the cloned darkflow directory instead of `flow` as darkflow is not installed globally.

 2. Let pip install darkflow globally in dev mode (still globally accessible, but changes to the code immediately take effect)
     ```